-38 Other rights
+Other rights

-Do individuals have other substantive rights?
+38 | Do individuals have other substantive rights?

-The California Consumer Privacy Act provides consumers with the right to delete the personal information that the business has collected about the consumer and direct any service providers to delete the consumer's personal information.
+The CCPA provides consumers with the right to delete the personal information that the business has collected about the consumer and direct any service providers to delete the consumer's personal information.
 There are several enumerated exceptions to this deletion requirement, such as if it is necessary to maintain the consumer's personal information to complete the transaction for which the personal information was collected or to protect against malicious, deceptive, fraudulent or illegal activity.

 In addition, some sector-specific laws provide other substantive rights.
 For example, the HIPAA Privacy Rule does provide individuals with the right to amend their PHI.
 If an individual requests that a covered entity amend the individual's PHI, the covered entity must do so within 60 days of the request and must explain any reasons for denying the request.
+COPPA allows parents or legal guardians to revoke their consent and refuse the further use or collection of personal information from their child.
+This law also allows parents or guardians to request deletion of their child's personal information.
 The FCRA provides individuals with the right to dispute and demand correction of information about them that is held by consumer reporting agencies.

-39 Compensation
+Compensation